- What are Passerines?

 Answer: Passerines, also referred to as perching birds, are small to medium sized birds that make up more than half of approximately 10000 bird species known to us today.

-Species like sparrows, shrikes, starlings, warblers, finches, black birds and crows all fall into the category of passerines, which are members of the order Passeriformes.
+Species such as sparrows, shrikes, starlings, warblers, finches, black birds and crows all fall into the category of passerines, which are members of the order Passeriformes.

 The legs of the passerine birds and the structure of their toes are tailor-made for perching.